lhao03/lhao03.github.io/index.markdown

 description: Hi, I'm Lucy!
 I'm a chemistry nerd and filter and map enthusiast studying Computer Science and Chemistry at the University of British Columbia.
 ---

-I'm a chemistry nerd and `filter` and `map` enthusiast studying [Computer Science](https://www.cs.ubc.ca/) and [Chemistry](https://www.chem.ubc.ca/) at the [University of British Columbia](https://www.ubc.ca/).
-I enjoy learning about how and why things work, especially pertaining to chemical biology, drugs, operating systems, compilers, and programming languages.
+I'm a [chemistry nerd](https://www.chem.ubc.ca) and [functional programming enthusiast](https://www.cs.ubc.ca/) at the [University of British Columbia](https://www.ubc.ca/).
+I enjoy learning about how and why things work, especially pertaining to chemical biology, drugs, operating systems, compilers, and programming language theory.
 I also enjoy [reading](/tags/book/) about computing history, the impact of technological systems on society and computer science education.
 Oh and I hate JavaScript.
 I not too fond of C either, but I'm willing to use C.

 ## Posts
 $partial("templates/post-list.html")$